Contents

 The environmentally conscious aspect of green synthesis aligns with the principles of sustainable and responsible research, making it an ideal platform for exploring the potential of metallic nanoparticles in advancing biomedical assays.
 Researchers are encouraged to submit articles that provide insights into the innovative applications, challenges, and future prospects of utilizing green-synthesized metallic nanoparticles in the realm of biomedical assays.
 This special issue aims to foster collaboration and knowledge exchange at the intersection of nanotechnology, green chemistry, and biomedical sciences.

-Keywords: nanoparticles, biomedical applications, green nanoparticles, biofilm, cancer
+Keywords: Nanoparticles, biomedical applications, green nanoparticles, biofilm, cancer